sclevine/agouti/index.md

 Note that while this setup does not need to be in the `potato_suite_test.go` file, we strongly recommend that the `*agouti.WebDriver` be stopped in an `AfterSuite` block so that extra WebDriver processes will not remain running if Ginkgo is unceremoniously terminated.
 Ginkgo guarantees that the `AfterSuite` block will run before it exits.

-(If you prefer not to use a global variable for the `*agouti.WebDriver`, or if you would like to reduce this setup, check out the [`dsl`](https://godoc.org/github.com/sclevine/agouti/dsl) package.)

 At this point you can run your suite without any tests.

     $ ginkgo #or go test